Goldfield (baseball): History

-As Goldfield played in their first season they hosted a home game on August 7, 1907.
+As Goldfield played in their first season, they hosted a home game on August 7, 1907.
 League president John T. Powers was scheduled to umpire the Goldfield game on that day.
 Powers took the field with loaded revolvers strapped around his waist.
 With word that there was $5,000 in bets on the game, Powers armed himself.
 Powers was disarmed by the local sheriff before the game and the game was allowed to begin.

 Research indicates the Goldfield franchise used the "Miners" moniker and won the Nevada State League championship in a shortened 1907 season.
 The other league members were noted to have been called the Carson City "Capitals", Reno "Mudhens" and Tonopah "Mollycoddlers".
-Unofficial records place Goldfield in 1st place with a 9–5 record.
-Goldfield was a head of 2nd place Carson City, with a 7–4–1 record.
+Unofficial records place Goldfield in first place with a 9–5 record.
+Goldfield was a head of second place Carson City, with a 7–4–1 record.
 They were followed by the Tonopah "Mollycoddlers" at 3–6 and the Reno "Mudhens"with a 3–7–1 record.
-It is noted that the Reno team disbanded on July 15, 1907 and it is possible the rest of the league, Goldfield included, followed suit, as only three teams would have remained.
+It is noted that the Reno team disbanded on July 15, 1907, and it is possible the rest of the league, Goldfield included, followed suit, as only three teams would have remained.
 Goldfield has not hosted another minor league team.

 The ballpark

-The exact name and location of the 1907 Goldfield ballpark is unreferenced.
+The exact name and location of the 1907 Goldfield ballpark is unknown.
 The Goldfield Athletic Club field was in use during the era.
 The park location was possibly in or near the area that was refurbished with help from promoter and Goldfield Saloon owner Tex Rickard to host an infamous 42-round boxing match on Labor Day 1906 featuring Joe Gans against Oscar Nelson.
 Gans won the bout.
 Today, there is a marker in Goldfield signifying the site of the fight, which had 15,000 in attendance.